PaddlePaddle/docs/docs/design/others/graph_survey.md

 Expression loss = square(pred - label);
 ```

 The input data and parameter are also represented by Expression.
-Every basci Expression corresponds to a Node.
+Every basic Expression corresponds to a Node.
 And input data is also a Node.

 Expression has a data member ComputationGraph, and ComputationGraph will be modified in users' configuring process.
-Expression can be a running target, beacuse Expression contains all dependency.
+Expression can be a running target, because Expression contains all dependency.

 Here is a detailed example: